 Clear Creek ISD’s board of trustees at its Sept.
-23 meeting voted to lower the district's total tax rate for the fifth time since 2019.
+23 meeting voted to lower the district's total tax rate for the sixth year in a row.

 However, due to increased appraisals of properties in the area, the cut could still result in the average resident seeing an increase in the district’s portion on their annual property tax bill.